torvalds/linux/Documentation/driver-api/device-io.rst

 --------------------

 The part of the interface most used by drivers is reading and writing memory-mapped registers on the device.
-Linux provides interfaces to read and write 8-bit, 16-bit, 32-bit and 64-bit quantities.
+GNU/Linux provides interfaces to read and write 8-bit, 16-bit, 32-bit and 64-bit quantities.
 Due to a historical accident, these are named byte, word, long and quad accesses.
 Both read and write accesses are supported; there is no prefetch support